n0npax/self-code-adk/README.md

 `self-code-adk` has access to app code and whole filesystem.
 It states a security risk and should never be run in production.
 It is designed purerly for local testing within trusted input.

 > Note: if instructed in malicious way, it can read any file.
-For example /etc/shadow
+For example /etc/shadow.
+Even if LLM will reject request initialy, there is no secondary protection in place.

 ## How it works